phani0011/cognifiz_internship/README.md

 # cognifiz_internship
-the tasks that are doen in intyernship time period
+the tasks that are done in intyernship time period